$1.25M bail set for Derek Chauvin at his initial appearance Monday in George Floyd's death

 The three are being held at the Hennepin County jail on $1 million bail without conditions or $750,000 bail with conditions.

-Attorneys for Kueng and Lane told a judge during their clients’ first appearances last week that they were rookies and looked to Chauvin, the most senior officer, for guidance at the scene.
+Attorneys for Kueng and Lane told a judge during their clients' first appearances last week that they were rookies with just a few days of experience and looked to Chauvin, the most senior officer at the scene, for guidance.

 "At all times Mr. Kueng and Mr. Lane turned their attention to that 19-year veteran," Kueng's attorney, Thomas Plunkett, said last week. "[Kueng] was trying — they were trying to communicate that this situation needs to change direction."

-Lane’s attorney, Earl Gray, argued last week that his client asked two times if they should roll Floyd onto his side but was rejected by Chauvin.
+Lane's attorney, Earl Gray, argued last week that his client had asked two times if they should roll Floyd onto his side but Chauvin said no.

 "What was [Lane] supposed to do … go up to Mr. Chauvin and grab him and throw him off?" said Gray, who plans to argue at a future hearing that there's not enough evidence to prosecute his client.

-Note: This story has been corrected to state that Jeannice Reding is a district court judge, not a circuit court judge as was previously reported.